sdroege/gstreamer-rs/docs/gstreamer/docs.md

 MT safe.
 <!-- trait ChildProxyExt::fn get_property -->
 Gets a single property using the GstChildProxy mechanism.
-You are responsible for freeing it by calling `gobject::Value::unset`
+You are responsible for freeing it by calling `glib::object::Value::unset`
 ## `name`
 name of the property
 ## `value`
-a `gobject::Value` that should take the result.
+a `glib::object::Value` that should take the result.
 <!-- trait ChildProxyExt::fn get_valist -->
 Gets properties of the parent object and its children.
 ## `first_property_name`